Choosing paper stock for your print job can be just as important as the design itself! But how do you know what paper stock to choose?

 - Recycled – 100% recycled, or part post-consumer waste and part FSC certified fibre

-- Kraft – also known as brown paper
+- Kraft – also known as “that brown paper”

 - Black – technically coloured, but as every primary school know-it-all will tell you, black is a shade.